 Step 5.
 Google Shopping Competitive Analysis

-Lastly you can take a look into your competitor’s use of Google Shopping with Semrush’s PLA Research.
-(Please note: these reports are only available with an Semrush Business level subscription).
+Lastly, you can look into your competitor’s use of Google Shopping with Semrush’s PLA Research.
+(These reports are only available with a Semrush Business level subscription).

 - Go to PLA Research and enter your competitor’s domain in the search bar.
-There are 3 reports in this section: PLA Positions, PLA Competitors, and PLA Copies.
+This section has three reports: PLA Positions, PLA Competitors, and PLA Copies.

-- Use the Positions report to see all of the keywords that triggered your competitor’s Google Shopping Ads.
+- Use the Positions report to see the keywords that triggered your competitor’s Google Shopping Ads.

 - Use the Copies report to see actual copies of your competitor’s Product Listing Ads.
 You’ll see the number of keywords that triggered each ad and the price of the listed product.
-Both of these reports can be exported to save your research.
+You can export both of these reports to save your research.

 Step 6.
 Create a PDF report of your Competitive Analysis

-Once you’ve gathered all of your data, you might want to put everything together into a single cohesive report.
+Once you’ve gathered your data, you might want to assemble everything into a cohesive report.
 If so, go to My Reports and create a new report.

 - Drag the widgets from Advertising Research into the report builder and enter your competitor’s domain and the database to add the info to your PDF.
 (1)

-- To include data on their use of PLAs or Display Advertising, take screenshots from steps 4 and 5 of this workflow.
-Then drag the “image widget” from the report builder into your PDF and drag your screenshot into the image widget.
+- To include data on their use of PLAs, take screenshots from steps 4 and 5 of this workflow.
+Then, drag the “image widget” from the report builder into your PDF and drag your screenshot into the image widget.
 (2)

-There is no limit to the number of images you can add to a report, and everything can be added by a simple drag and drop.
+There is no limit to the number of images you can add to a report; a simple drag-and-drop can add everything.

-For more ways to analyze your competitor’s PPC strategies, read 6 Key Things Worth Analyzing in your Competitors’ PPC Strategies from our blog.
+Read 6 Key Things Worth Analyzing in your Competitors’ PPC Strategies from our blog for more ways to analyze your competitor's PPC strategies.